siddhantvirus/list-to-csv/README.md

 ## Features

-This extension allows you to convert different types of lists (bullet points, numbered lists, or plain text) into properly formatted CSV data.
+This extension allows you to convert different types of lists (bullet points, numbered lists, or plain text) into properly formatted CSV data or comma-separated lines.
 It's particularly useful when you need to:

 - Convert bullet point lists to structured CSV data
 - Transform numbered lists into spreadsheet-ready formats
 - Extract data from lists with consistent formatting
 - Prepare list data for import into Excel, Google Sheets, or databases
+- Create SQL IN clauses from lists for database queries

 ### Supported List Types